Understanding Go Error Types: Pointer vs. Value

 By establishing clear patterns early and enforcing them consistently, you can avoid the type of silent failure that plagues some Go codebases.

-Go Blog: Examining errors with Is and As ↩︎ ↩︎ ↩︎
+Working with Errors in Go 1.13: Examining errors with Is and As ↩︎ ↩︎ ↩︎

 Go Code Review Comments: Interfaces ↩︎